Fibeger/fibeger/docs/DEPLOYMENT.md

 # Test local endpoint
 curl -H "Host: fibeger.com" http://127.0.0.1:8080
 # If this works, issue is with Cloudflare Tunnel
-# If this fails, issue is with Caddy or app
+# If this fails, issue is with Caddy, backend, or web
 ```

 #### DNS Issues